ibm-apiconnect/apicops/README.md

   PARAMS  Any parameters to pass to the script.
 Separate multiple parameters by a space and enclose all parameters with
           spaces in them with "s

+OPTIONS
+  -n, --namespace=namespace  The kubernetes namespace to target (this will override any namespace you may have set in
+                             your kubeconfig)

 ALIASES
   $ apicops runcustom